 Missouri executes inmate for 1993 farm slaying

-Prosecutors say Rousan, his teenage son, Brent Rousan, and his brother, Robert Rousan, murdered Charlie and Grace Lewis on Sept.
-21, 1993 as part of a plot to steal their cows.
-Brent Rousan is serving life in prison without parole, and Robert Rousan served seven years in prison before being released in 2001.
+Prosecutors say Rousan, his teenage son Brent Rousan and William’s brother Robert Rousan murdered Charlie and Grace Lewis on Sept.
+21, 1993 as part of a plot to steal two of the couple’s cows.
+Brent Rousan is serving life in prison without parole.
+Robert Rousan served seven years after pleading guilty to second-degree murder.

 Gov. Jay Nixon declined William Rousan’s clemency request Tuesday evening, clearing the way for the execution to proceed.
 In a statement explaining his decision, Nixon said he thought Rousan’s sentence was appropriate for his alleged role as the mastermind behind the “cold-blooded plot” that led to the couple’s slayings.

 Earlier Tuesday, the U.S. Supreme Court turned down Rousan’s request to delay his execution.

 Efforts to spare Rousan’s life hinged an argument that has held little sway over the courts — concerns about the secrecy used to obtain the execution drug, and the possibility that a substandard drug could cause pain and suffering in the execution process.

 Several states, including Missouri, now use compounded execution drugs purchased from unnamed pharmacies.
 Courts so far have allowed most executions to move forward.
 However, on Monday, the Oklahoma Supreme Court stayed the executions of two death row inmates who challenged the secrecy surrounding the process of procuring execution drugs.